Meet your Teacher - Melanie

 Anderson

-Why Free Spirit Yoga and Why Online?
+Why Free Spirit Yoga?
+Why Teach Seniors?
+Why Online?

 I am a fully-certified Hatha and Chair Yoga teacher, trained in 2013.
 I began teaching in 2015 and in 2022 I also received certification to teach chair yoga.